noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

     There were periods of time that did not have samples.
 In the image below, we can see that in 2020 there was a long period of time without any recorded energy prices.
     ![alt text](image.png)
     Other features had similar missing samples.
 Thus, we decided to drop a sample if any of the features were not recorded.
 This allowed us to only include samples over specific date ranges.
- - Feature selection: Although the original data included other MISO hubs like Texas and Louisiana, we only kept Minnasota, Indiana, and
+ - Feature selection:
+    Although the original data included other MISO hubs energy price data like the Texas, Louisiana, and the Minnesota hubs, we only kept Indiana, Michigan, and Arkansas.
+The reason was that the instructions stated to include the surrounding states energy prices as features.
+Minnesota, Texas, etc. are not surrounding states.

+We spent the most time cleaning and merging data as we progressed through the milestones.
+We appreciated this aspect of machine learning since many other classes give the student clean data.

 ### References: